Wacken to hold a 'mini' heavy metal festival | DW | 16.06.2021

 Author: Philipp Jedicke

-A hygiene concept is in place, but will be continually modified depending on the pandemic situation.
+A strict hygiene plan is already in place, but will be continually modified depending on the pandemic situation.
 Since camping possibilities will be limited, fans will be able to buy single-day tickets.
 The full three-day drone of heavy metal will therefore be reserved for only a few.

 A wide range of acts